abdulmumeen-abdullahi/Image-Ingestion-Visualization-with-OpenCV/README.md

 - How image data is stored in memory
 - How OpenCV interprets and decodes images
 - Why color channel conversion is necessary
-- How to move effortlessly between disk input, web input, and in-notebook visualization
+- How to move effortlessly between disk input, web input, and in-notebook visualization.

-These fundamentals are essential before advancing to tasks such as preprocessing, augmentation, model training, or real-time video pipelines.